Untold writers

 Tony’s first engagement with the work of Bob Dylan (aside from being a fan) came when he negotiated the rights to arrange some Dylan songs for pupils and students to perform in school music lessons in the three-volume series “The Pop Songbooks” published by Oxford University Press.

 Tony also runs a blog on his favourite football (soccer) club: Untold Arsenal, and runs the Arsenal History Society.
 He launched Untold Dylan on 29 October 2008, with a review of Mississippi.
-His hobby, beyond Dylan and Arsenal FC, his three daughters and nine grandchildren, is dancing modern jive and the blues in dance clubs around England, and occasionally in Europe.
+His hobbies, beyond Dylan and Arsenal FC, his three daughters and ten grandchildren, are dancing modern jive in dance clubs around England, and cross country walking with the national walking and footpath protection charity, The Ramblers.

 Jochen Markhorst.